Mecca-Research/The-Binary-Decomposition-Interface/README.md

 # The Binary Decomposition Interface

- BDI isn't just another IR or a compiler optimization stage.
+ BDI is a next generation Application Binary Interface (ABI).
 It's proposed as a foundational computational substrate, a universal fabric designed to represent any computation – from mathematical proofs to adaptive AI algorithms – in a verifiable, composable, and directly executable format grounded in binary semantics.
 It’s a radical rethinking of the interface between software and hardware, logic and execution.
  Think of it less like a translation layer (like LLVM IR) and more like the fundamental logic gates of computation itself, but imbued with meaning.